Gobinda988888/otpbot/README.md

 # Start ngrok
 ngrok http 5000

-# Update NGROK_URL in .env with the ngrok URL
+# Update SERVER_URL in .env with the ngrok URL

 # Run the bot
 python mainn.py